 Quick repartee.
 Unsparing wit.
 Insight, poignancy, and spot-on characters.
 Welcome the much—awaited sequel to the acclaimed Stoner & Spaz.

-People Who Read Now Playing: Stoner & Spaz II Also Read
+Buy other books like Now Playing: Stoner & Spaz II

 The repartee between Ben and Colleen — funny, suggestive, and intense — is spot-on, and readers will easily sympathize with both teens and their frustrating choices, while the adult characters and their problems are equally unique and well-developed.
 A rollercoaster of authentic emotions, Koertge’s novel offers readers a fast, furious, and satisfyingly upbeat view of the world. —Booklist (starred review)